 In Landmark of Danville, 28.85% of Patients use Anti-Anxiety Medication

 This indicates the percentage of patients who were prescribed antianxiety drugs.
 Antianxiety medications are given to residents suffering from depression and anxiety.

 Managing Depression Among Residents

-This tells you the percentage of patients who are demonstrating depressive symptoms.
-Higher levels of depression could be an indicator a lower level of care.
+This is the percentage of residents who are showing signs of depression.
+Increased levels of depression may imply a lower level of care.

 Appropriate Vaccine Usage

 This metric is a measure of the percent of long-term care patients that were vaccinated against pneumonia and flu.